ddxgz/swift-restapi/README.md

 ```

 #####DELETE
-> /v1/account/
+> `/v1/account/`
 >> return an info whether the account deleted success or not

 Configuration
 ---------------
-Support both Swift tempauth and keystoneauth, specified by 'auth_version' in config file.
-'1' for tempauth and '2' for keystoneauth.
+Support both Swift tempauth and keystoneauth, specified by `auth_version` in config file. `1` for tempauth and `2` for keystoneauth.

 TODO
 ---------------
 - change endpoint create
+- use a separated user auth module
+- add test for copy and move
 - functest, probtest, unittest
 - seperated dir refresh
 - deal with the security of password storing and transferring
 - ~~DELETE /v1/account~~
 - ~~Multi-user support, need to integrate keystone~~
 - Verify if the request if ok, such as if the file exists when get,